Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 Are VA appraisals required on loan refinances?

-VA appraisals are required to get a VA cash-out refinance or a rate/term refinance when you’re coming from a different loan type.
+VA appraisals are required to get a VA cash-out refinance or a rate-and-term refinance when you’re switching from a different loan type.
 However, you may not need an appraisal for a VA Streamline Refinance (IRRRL).

 What will fail a VA appraisal?

-The VA wants homes to be move-in ready for veteran homeowners, so any major structural issues that may affect their health and safety can result in a low appraisal.
+The VA wants homes to be move-in ready for homeowners who are veterans, so any major structural issues that may affect their health and safety can result in a low appraisal.
 Common issues include insufficient heating and electrical systems, water damage, roof damage, rotting wood and pest damage or infestation.

 The Bottom Line